-When you blame a person living with dementia for something they did you should try to remember - it might not be their fault.
+When you blame a person living with dementia for something they did you should try to remember - it is not their fault.

 Alzheimer's Reading Room